-3. Roles and responsibilities
+Roles and responsibilities

-- i.
-The Governing Body are responsible for: - Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adapts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - ii.
-The Head Teacher is responsible for: - The overall responsibility for the policy and its implementation - Liaising with the governing body, parents/carers, LA and outside agencies and appointing an Anti-bullying coordinator who will have general responsibility for handling the implementation of this policy. - iii.
-The Designated Safeguarding Lead in our school is Mrs N Smyth iv.
-The Anti -bullying Coordinator in our school is Miss T Weston (Inclusion Lead)
+The Governing Body is responsible for:

+- Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adapts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these.

+The Head Teacher is responsible for:

+- The overall responsibility for the policy and its implementation - Liaising with the governing body, parents/carers, LA and outside agencies and appointing an Antibullying coordinator who will have general responsibility for handling the implementation of this policy.

+The Designated Safeguarding Lead in our school is Mrs N Smyth